Application planner: quick tips for graduate job-hunters

 - Reread your application and the job description Try to anticipate questions you may be asked and prepare a range of fresh examples you can use to demonstrate your skills.
 Make sure you’ve thought about your responses to some of the standard job interview questions that may come up.

 - Prepare your own questions to ask Write a list of questions you want to ask interviewers and employer representatives about the job vacancy and working life.
 In the heat of an interview it’s easy to forget what you want to ask, so type up your questions and take them with you.
+Our advice on questions to ask at your job interview will help you.

 - Participate fully in all assessment activities You can only be assessed if you are taking part and contributing to all the activities.
 Get stuck in and have a go.
+Our tips on how to be your best self at assessment centres explain how to make a good impression.

 - Be enthusiastic Be ready to tell interviewers why you want to work for their organisation and what you’ll bring to the job.
 Smile, be positive and be yourself at all times.